-Google Ads management can often be a complicated and confusing process which involves regularly checking every keyword to make sure you’re getting the best ROI.
+Google Ads management can often be a complicated and confusing process that involves regularly checking every keyword to make sure you’re getting the best ROI.

 That simple solution is known as negative keywords and is a powerful tool when used correctly.
 No matter if you’ve used them before or not, negative keywords help tell Google which phrases you don’t want your ads to appear for.
 As simple as it may sound, this strategy can often save you lots of money by deciding which clicks you don’t want to pay for.

-To help you understand the negative keywords strategy better and to show you their power, we’ve made an in-depth guide on how users can utilise negative keywords in their own campaigns.
+To help you understand negative keywords lists better and to show you their power, we’ve made an in-depth guide on how anyone can utilise negative keywords in their own campaigns.

-Negative keywords are a way of telling Google what you don’t want your ad to show for.
+Negative keywords are a way of telling Google what keywords you don’t want your ad to show for.
 In fact, Google explains them as:

 How does it work?
-It’s fairly simple.
+Well, it’s fairly simple.

 For example, say you’re an online games store, and you’ve set up a campaign that targets the keyword “games”.
-Using Google’s default searching algorithm, your advert will show up for a range of phrase and broad match keywords including “free games” and “games for free”.
+Using Google’s default searching algorithm, your advert will show up for a range of phrases and broad match keywords, including “free games” and “games for free”.

-To stop your ad showing up for these particular keywords, you need to add the negative keyword “free” to your campaign.
+To stop your ads showing up for these particular “free” keywords, you need to add the negative keyword “free” to your campaign.
 Once added, Google will stop showing your advert for all search queries related to that keyword, simple.

 In the simplest terms, negative keywords help you save money by getting rid of irrelevant keywords.
 One keyword alone might not make a lot of difference to your campaign and results.
-However, once you build an extensive list of keywords, you’ll start to notice things such as higher click-through rates, lower spend and higher conversions.
+However, once you build an extensive list of keywords, you’ll start to notice things such as higher click-through rates, lower spend, and higher conversions.

 Negative keywords also allow you to increase your accuracy and target your customers even better.
 Of course, you could just use a list of exact match keyword phrases but just think about all the keywords you could be missing out on!

 Now you know what negative keywords are and how they work, it’s time to have a go at making your own list.